microsoftgraph/uwp-csharp-connect-rest-sample/README.md

 Before you can register the application in the Azure portal, you need to find out the application's redirect URI.
 Windows 10 provides each application with a unique URI and ensures that messages sent to that URI are only sent to that application.
 To determine the redirect URI for your project:

 1. Open the solution in Visual Studio 2015.
+Make sure that your Platform Target is set to x86 or x64.
 2. Open the `AuthorizationHelper.cs` file.
 3. Find this line of code, uncomment it, and set a breakpoint on it.